From: Mestre, Italy

 If you're staying at our recommended hotels by the train station, head for the station's main entrance and cross the street at the light.

-If you're staying on the busier Corso del Popolo, which has a number of large hotels, follow the directions on the Hotel Delfino's Mestre map in PDF format.
-You can also request a free city map at the tourist office inside the railroad station.
+If you're staying elsewhere, request a free city map at the tourist office inside the railroad station.
 (Look for the tourist office on your right when you reach Platform 1).

 Buses for the airport leave from the same place where they arrive in Mestre: about 50 meters to the left of the station entrance.
-If you don't have a ticket, you can buy one from a machine or at the ATVO ticket booth.
+If you don't have a ticket, you can buy one from a machine or at the ATVO ticket office near the bus stop.

 Again, be sure to validate your ticket before or immediately after boarding the coach.